 God, many years before Jesus was born, made very specific promises through His prophets.
 He said He would send a Savior.
 He said He would come to conquer and also that He would come to die for our sins.
 And He said some very specific things about His birth – where He would be born, who His parents would be, where they would live, etc. – so many specific things about Jesus.

-It is like he created an order with all these specific details and went into the warehouse to gather together all these specific things.
-Then he put it all into a box and sent delivered it right on time.
+It is like He created an order with all these specific details and went into the warehouse to gather together all these specific things.
+Then He put it all into a box and delivered it right on time.
 But the thing that is different here – He put in the order for these things hundreds of years before Jesus was delivered!

 These prophecies God promised and told through His prophets were studied by His people for years.
 They would look and look for the delivery – the fulfillment – of those promises.
 They couldn’t wait for their promised deliverer to come!

 And then one day, an angel appeared in a dream to Joseph and said,

 Joseph, son of David, do not be afraid to take Mary as your wife; for that which has been conceived in her is of the Holy Spirit.
 And she will bear a Son; and you shall call His name Jesus, for it is He who will save His people from their sins.Matthew 1:20-21

 Then Matthew, so we didn’t miss the importance of the delivery – the fulfillment – said:

 Now all this took place that what was spoken by the Lord through the prophet might be fulfilled, saying, “BEHOLD, THE VIRGIN SHALL BE WITH CHILD, AND SHALL BEAR A SON, AND THEY SHALL CALL HIS NAME IMMANUEL,” which translated means “GOD WITH US.”Matthew 1: 22-23